lubeda/EsphoMaTrix/README.md

 ## State

-**First release!**

-It is a working solution with core functionality coded.
+It is a working solution with the core funtionality coded.
 Advanced features, like automatic brigtness control can be done with esphome actions and automations.

 See it in action [youtube](https://www.youtube.com/watch?v=ZyaFj7ArIdY) (boring, no sound but subtitles)